List of Undertale and Deltarune characters: Alphys

 In Undertale, Alphys is Asgore's Royal Scientist and Undyne's love interest.
 She is a shy, nerdy, lizard-like monster with low self-esteem, and is a heavy otaku.
 She created Mettaton's robot body in order to make Asgore think she was capable of creating artificial souls to gain the position of Royal Scientist.
-She tries to earn the protagonist's trust by helping them "fight" off a malfunctioning Mettaton throughout Hotland, a location in Undertale, but Mettaton later reveals he was acting to make Alphys look better.
-She is the successor to W. D. Gaster, who served as Royal Scientist until he mysteriously disappeared.
+She and Mettaton manufacture problems for her to solve for the protagonist and gain their trust, though Mettaton later rebels and attacks the protagonist outright.
+Alphys succeeded W.D.
+Gaster as Royal Scientist after his mysterious disappearance.

-The "True Pacifist" route reveals that she experimented with Determination on comatose monsters, but this caused them to fuse into creatures known as "Amalgamates".
-She keeps them locked away in the "True Lab".
-She also created Flowey by injecting Determination onto a flower that had Asriel's dust on it.
+Undertales "True Pacifist" route reveals that she experimented with Determination on comatose monsters, but this caused them to melt and fuse with each other into creatures known as "Amalgamates;" she keeps them locked away in a hidden "True Lab."
+The same series of experiments resulted in the creation of Flowey, after Alphys injected Determination into a flower that had Asriel's dust on it.

-In Deltarune, she is a teacher at Kris's school.
+In Deltarune, she is a teacher at Kris's school and is also infatuated with Undyne.

+Napstablook

+Napstablook is a shy, apologetic, and insecure ghost with an interest in music production, who lives alongside the monsters in both Undertale and Deltarune.
+Their dialogue is written using exclusively lowercase letters, along with frequent and lengthy ellipses.

+In Undertale, Napstablook first appears in the Ruins as the game's first miniboss encounter, then reappears in Waterfall to interrupt the battle against Mad Dummy.
+They can be found from then on at their nearby home, where they own and operate the Blook Family Snail Farm.
+There, the player can participate in a snail-racing minigame run by Napstablook called "Thundersnail".
+Hidden diaries belonging to Mettaton refer to Napstablook as his "cousin", and reveal that they were close friends before Mettaton became famous.
+If Mettaton is defeated through non-violent means during his boss fight, a phone call from Napstablook inspires Mettaton to remain in the Underground instead of escaping.

+In Deltarune, Napstablook works as a police officer for Hometown's police force alongside Undyne, and participates in the town's annual Festival during Chapter 5.